ziadamr22/Lab1_VHDL_RegisterFile/README.md

-# Register File Testbench
+# Register File

-This repository contains a VHDL testbench for verifying a **Register File** module.
+This repository contains  VHDL files for implementing Register Files.
 The testbench simulates reading and writing operations in the register file.

 ## Table of Contents
 - [Overview](#overview)